 - The approval process is strict if you only get traffic from Asian.

-For high-quality traffic, Media.net offers competitive rates for ad views and clicks.
-Media.net offers a net 30-day payment process, with a minimum payment of $100.
+Media.net offers net-30 payment terms with a minimum of $100.
 US users can use bank transfers, and global users can use Payoneer.

 Media.net doesn’t like crap content or low-quality traffic sources.
 Many publishers, both large and small, utilize Media.net as an ad network for their websites.
 It is one of the most effective ad networks for monetizing blogs.